juliandavidmr/onboard/README.md

 ![](./demo.png)

-# d3-node-editor
+# **Onboard**

-d3-node-editor is an extensible framework for visual programming. d3-node-editor allows you to create a node editor from the browser.
+Onboard is an extensible framework for visual programming.
+Onboard allows you to create a node editor from the browser.
 You can define nodes and events that allow you to create instructions to process data in your editor.

-d3-node-editor is based on [d3.js](https://d3js.org/).
+Onboard is based on [d3.js](https://d3js.org/).

 ## How it works?